jina-ai/jina/docs/migrate-to-jina3/migrate.md

 # Migration to Jina 3

-Jina 3 introduces a number of exciting features, but to be able to enjoy them, you will also have to make some tweaks to your existing Jina 2 code.
+Jina 3 introduces a number of exciting features **TODO ADD LINK TO EXCITING FEATURES**, but to be able to enjoy them, you will also have to make some tweaks to your existing Jina 2 code.

 One of the major changes in Jina 3 is the inclusion of [docarray](https://docarray.jina.ai/):